 The Mars Colony wants to launch a deep-space probe, but they have no rocket engines.
-They decide to launch a probe with an electromagnetic cannon, which means they must launch at escape speed.
+They decide to launch a probe with an electro-

+3 EXECUTE P magnetic cannon, which means they must launch at escape speed. center-to-center separation

 GETTING STARTED Let us do a quick sketch to help our thinking (Figure WG13.3).
 We select the Mars-probe system In order to reach "deep space," the probe must atta. distance from Mars.
-This will require a sig very o kinetic energy, which the probe must acqu nt amount launch, the kinetic energy immediately begin potential energy of the Mars-probe system in tion distance increases.
-We assum as th is fixed and only the probe move away (infinity, really, but far), the kinetic ener doesn't need to be zero because any more ener hich is also zero. nal potential energy is negand other planets have a negliwe ignore the rotation of Mars. always slowing down at rf, Zero speed is left
+This will require a sig very g kinetic energy, which the probe must acqu nt amount launch, the kinetic energy immediately begin potential energy of the Mars-probe system in tion distance increases.
+We assum as th is fixed and only the probe move away (infinity, really, but far), the kinetic ener doesn't need to be zero because any more ener hich is also zero. nal potential energy is negand other planets have a negliad we ignore the rotation of Mars. always slowing down Zero speed is left